artisan-roaster-scope/artisan/_machines/ikawa.md

 **Watch out!** On macOS Artisan needs permission to communicate via Bluetooth and will ask for it on setup.
 {: .notice--primary}

+**Watch out!** Running Artisan in parallel with another roast logging software, like the IKAWA app, connected to the same machine might lead to unstabilities and crashes.
+{: .notice--primary}